 The application and issuance of a cheque may take six to eight weeks.
-The rebate cheque will be sent in the mail.
+The rebate cheque will be sent in the mail to your home address.

 Only WaterSense certified toilets are eligible for a rebate under this program.
 To find a list of WaterSense certified toilets, click on the WaterSense links.
 It is up to the applicant to ensure they have purchased an eligible toilet.

 Rebates are given to approved applicants as cheques.
 Cheques will be made payable to the person on the application.
-Allow six to eight weeks for your rebate cheque to be processed and mailed.
+Allow six to eight weeks for your rebate cheque to be processed and mailed to your home address.